 The SAS Deployment Wizard enables you to select the default locale and languages for the SAS Deployment Wizard and for SAS 9.4.
 (A separate tool, the SAS Deployment Manager, enables you to configure the locale of SAS Java clients.
-For more information, see "Change Locale for SAS" in Chapter 4 of SAS Intelligence Platform: Installation and Configuration Guide.)
+For more information, see Appendix 4, "Change Locale for SAS," in SAS Intelligence Platform: Installation and Configuration Guide.)